 Even though statistics indicate that the number of individuals arrested for DUI in Michigan has fallen since 2010, many motorists continue to get in their vehicles after drinking and place themselves and others in danger.
 The people that do this are not all bad people.
 Many are good people who simply made a bad decision to drive, after having some drinks.

 If you or a family member have been arrested for DUI/OWI it is important to speak with a Michigan attorney experienced in handling DUI cases.
 Many times it can be shown that the traffic stop was unlawful, that the very subjective field sobriety tests (FST) were inconclusive or there were errors in the blood or breath tests.
 Police officers usually have their minds made up that you are drunk and going to jail.

-Attorney Steven L. Schwartz, at the Schwartz Law Group, is a third generation attorney.
+Attorney Steven L. Schwartz, at the Schwartz Criminal Defense Firm, is a third generation attorney.
 He has practiced law as a criminal defense attorney in Detroit for more than two decades.
 He will work to get you a dismissal, a not guilty verdict or reduced charges.